kubernetes-retired/kubernetes-anywhere/FIXES.md

 > _See [docker/docker#19625][] for details_

-If you install Docker through the official package repository on a systemd-enabled distribution, you will need ensure that `docker.service` unit has `MountFlags=slave` reset to `MountFlags=`.
+If you install Docker through the official package repository on a systemd-enabled distribution, you will need ensure that `docker.service` unit has `MountFlags=shared` instead of default `MountFlags=slave`.

 This is simple to fix with a drop-in unit: